 The ASSYST © procedures are AIP-informed psychophysiological algorithmic approaches specially designed for persons who present intense or overwhelming sensory input, body sensations, or emotions.
 These procedures can be administered within the first hours or days in which the person shows severe symptoms of distress and/or deterioration in current functioning.

-These procedures have been successfully used three days after the September 19, 2017 earthquake in Mexico; 13 days after the August 3, 2019, mass shooting in El Paso, Texas; shortly after the September 19, 2019 hurricane Dorian in the Bahamas; immediately after the October 2019 riots in Chile to provide support to hospitalized civilians that were injured during the protests; and immediately after the November, 2019 riots and wave of terror in Bolivia to provide support to civilians that were injured during the protests, and with immigrants in the United States three days after they escaped from 21 days of organized crime captivity; with first responders (firefighters and medical personnel) and civilians who survived the January 23, 2019 gas explosion in Villa El Salvador, Peru; and one day after the February 21, 2020 landslide in Cochabamba, Bolivia that affected 188 families.
+These procedures have been successfully used three days after the September 19, 2017 earthquake in Mexico; 13 days after the August 3, 2019, mass shooting in El Paso, Texas; shortly after the September 1st, 2019 hurricane Dorian in the Bahamas; immediately after the October 2019 riots in Chile to provide support to hospitalized civilians that were injured during the protests; and immediately after the November, 2019 riots and wave of terror in Bolivia to provide support to civilians that were injured during the protests, and with immigrants in the United States three days after they escaped from 21 days of organized crime captivity; with first responders (firefighters and medical personnel) and civilians who survived the January 23, 2019 gas explosion in Villa El Salvador, Peru; and one day after the February 21, 2020 landslide in Cochabamba, Bolivia that affected 188 families.

 Pictured above: Kids doing the EMDR-IGTP for the first time in history, Acapulco, Mexico 1998